niiccoo2/RC-Tank/README.md

 #### 21:00 | 0.30 hours
 Figured out why the tank is not working...
 I may have snaped the SD card.
 Just reflashed a card an now am going to set everything up again.
 ![Snapped SD card](/photos/snapped_sd_card.jpg)

+#### 21:30 | 1 hour
+Set everything up on the pi.
+Also wrote some instructions for setup to help me and or others next time.
+Debugged some issues with the website, need to make it only try to run any of the functions that use ip once the ip is set.
+It's also really laggy, but I'll fix that in the morning.

+#### 22:30 | 0.2 hours
+~~Site seems to not work when hosted on vercel, only works on localhost.
+This is probably due to the fact that its trying to call the API requests from the backend, not the client.~~ I think that was just becasue the site was not working in general...
+Anyways, fixed the site, so now you can enter the IP and it actually tries to connect.

 ## CAD designs
 ### Riser